woofpool/cardano-private-testnet-setup/INSTALL_EXECUTABLES.md

 ## Install latest Cardano db-sync executables

-These instructions will compile and install the db-sync executables from source
+These instructions will compile and install `cardano-db-sync` and `cardano-db-sync-extended` from haskell source code

 - Verify you have Haskell tools installed including cabal and ghc, and they are set to appropriate version.
 If necessary, please visit the link in the first section to install `cardano-node` and `cardano-cli`,